traumverloren/haute-codeture/haute-codeture.md

 ![inline](serial-monitor-2.png)

-^very clear was crashing cuz the internet was disconnecting and reconnecting over and over again
+^very clear was crashing cuz the wifi was disconnecting and reconnecting over and over again

 ---